Graduate Psychology FAQ's

 We typically invite students who are offered admission to visit Oregon State in-person if they choose to do so (this is optional).
 We know that it can be helpful to see the area and campus to make sure it is a good fit for you school and life wise.
 And we love to show off beautiful Oregon!

-Students must be admitted to and active in the program in order for the program to be accredited on contingency, and full accreditation cannot be granted until after students have graduated from the program.
+Regarding American Psychological Association (APA) accreditation, students must be admitted to and active in the program in order for the program to become accredited on contingency, and full accreditation cannot be granted until after students have graduated from the program.
+Our APA accreditation application is underway.

 Image